Become an Associate (Spouse) Member

 Submit the Application

-Open the online Group Term Life Insurance application where you’ll be asked a few questions about your qualifications as a member before proceeding to the life insurance portion.
+If you are ready to apply for an Associate Membership, you’ll be asked a few questions about your qualifications as a member.
 View this helpful snapshot of how to complete the required information.

 Complete Medical Underwriting